 Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
 The supplementary information contained in Schedules I through VII as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-These Activity Summaries have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+These Activity Summaries have been subjected to the auditing procedures applied in the audit of the basic financial statements and, statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Tulare, California December 7, 2016
+Tulare, California November 29, 2017